 Conservation of full lepton number

 or lepton flavors

-in the $\beta$ - decay processes
+in the $\beta$-decay processes

-as well as in others the most diverse reactions with neutrinos is by no means excluded experimentally \cite{9}.
-But its legality has not yet been ground theoretically \cite{10,11,12}.
+as well as in other reactions with neutrinos is by no means excluded experimentally [9].
+But its legality has not yet been substantiated theoretically [10-12].

-At our sight such an order takes place owing to the unified nature, similarity and the difference of each pair of structural particles.
-Therefore, to understand the family structure of fermions at the fundamental dynamical level one must elucidate whether there exists a connection between properties of leptons of the same families of doublets or singlets, if yes, what an expected dependence says about the completeness of the vector picture of massive Dirac neutrinos and about the legality of conservation of charge, lepton flavors and full lepton number.
-The answer to this question one can obtain by studying the interactions with virtual photons of longitudinal light leptons.
-At such a situation, the processes on the nuclear targets \cite{5,13,14} may serve as the source of unique information.
+At our sight, such an order takes place owing to the unified nature, similarity and difference of each pair of the structural particles in families.
+Therefore, to understand the family structure of fermions at the fundamental dynamical level one must elucidate whether there exists a connection between the properties of leptons of the same families of doublets, and if so what an expected dependence says about the completeness of a vector picture of massive Dirac neutrinos and about the legality of conservation of charge, lepton flavors and full lepton number.
+The answer to this question one can obtain by studying the interaction with virtual photons of longitudinal light leptons.
+At such a situation, the processes on the nuclear targets [5,13,14] may serve as the source of unique information.

-The purpose of a given work is to elucidate the nature of family structure of leptons investigating their Dirac and Pauli interactions with field of emission in the presence of fermions longitudinal polarization.
-First of all a question about the appearance of an individual connection of normal parts of the electric mass, charge and vector dipole moment of the neutrino and electron at the elastic scattering on a spinless nucleus has been considered.
-At the use of the interaction cross section with nuclei, the united dependence between Dirac and Pauli form factors of the electron and its neutrino has been obtained.
-Next, we listed some consequences and logical implications implied from these discussions which give the possibility to directly look at the nature of conservation of charge and each lepton number.
+The purpose of a given work is to elucidate the nature of family structure of leptons investigating their Dirac and Pauli interactions with the field of emission in the presence of fermion longitudinal polarization.
+First of all a question about the appearance of an individual connection of the normal parts of the electric mass, charge and vector dipole moment of the neutrino and electron has been considered at the elastic scattering on a spinless nucleus.
+At the use of the interaction cross section with nuclei, the united dependence between the Dirac and Pauli form factors of the electron and its neutrino has been obtained.
+Next, we listed some consequences and logical implications implied from these discussions which give the possibility to directly look on the nature of conservation of charge and of each lepton number.